Payum/Payum/docs/paypal/rest/get-it-started.md

 # Get it started.

 In this chapter we are going to talk about the most common task: purchasing a product.
-We assume you already read [payum's get it started documentation](https://github.com/Payum/Core/blob/master/Resources/docs/get-it-started.md).
+We assume you already read basic [get it started](../../get-it-started.md).

 ## Installation